urmzd/md-tracker/README.md

 - Users should be able to sign up
   - First Name, Last Name, Phone Number
-- Users should be able to create/read/delete/update perscriptions
+- Users should be able to create/read/delete/update prescriptions
 - Users should be able to create/read/delete/update logs
-- Users should recieve push notifications based on perscription datetime.
+- Users should receive push notifications based on prescription datetime.

 ## Stack:

+### FrontEnd:

+- Elm

+### BackEnd:

 - AWS API Gateway
 - AWS Lambda